emerson-eps/eslint-config/README.md

 ## Usage

 The ESLint config and Prettier config must both be added to get the full shared configuration.
-The ESLint configuration includes the prettier plugin which will load the prettier config and report issues as errors.

 ### (1) Install the shared Prettier and ESLint configs